google/benchmark/README.md

 `Repetitions` on the registered benchmark object.
 When a benchmark is run more than once the mean, median and standard deviation of the runs will be reported.

+Additionally the `--benchmark_report_aggregates_only={true|false}`, `--benchmark_display_aggregates_only={true|false}` flags or
+`ReportAggregatesOnly(bool)`, `DisplayAggregatesOnly(bool)` functions can be
-Additionally the `--benchmark_report_aggregates_only={true|false}` flag or `ReportAggregatesOnly(bool)` function can be used to change how repeated tests are reported.
+used to change how repeated tests are reported.
 By default the result of each repeated run is reported.
-When this option is `true` only the mean, median and standard deviation of the runs is reported.
+When `report aggregates only` option is `true`, only the aggregates (i.e. mean, median and standard deviation, maybe complexity measurements if they were requested) of the runs is reported, to both the reporters - standard output (console), and the file.
+However when only the `display aggregates only` option is `true`, only the aggregates are displayed in the standard output, while the file output still contains everything.
-Calling `ReportAggregatesOnly(bool)` on a registered benchmark object overrides the value of the flag for that benchmark.
+Calling `ReportAggregatesOnly(bool)` / `DisplayAggregatesOnly(bool)` on a
+registered benchmark object overrides the value of the appropriate flag for that benchmark.

 ## User-defined statistics for repeated benchmarks
 While having mean, median and standard deviation is nice, this may not be